GillesArcas/PythonSed/README.md

 </table>

-Note that for any combination of quantifiers (\*, +, ?, {}), consecutive quantifiers or a quantifier starting a regexp will launch an error.
+Note that for any combination of quantifiers (\*, +, ?, {}), consecutive quantifiers or a quantifier starting a regexp will produce an error.
 This is true in basic or extended regular expression modes.

 * * *

 #### Extended regular expressions

-Using the -r switch enables to simplify regular expressions by removing the antislah character before the special characters +, ?, (, ), |, { and }.
-If these characters must appear as regular characters in a regexp, they must be slashed.
+Using the -r switch enables to simplify regular expressions by removing the backslash character before the special characters +, ?, (, ), |, { and }.
+If these characters must appear as regular characters in a regexp, they must be backslashed.

 * * *